Sherwin Williams Dover White is a white paint and yet not-a-white.

 Dover White in Living Rooms

-Dover White is a remarkable solution to the living rooms, especially if you have an exposed brick finish around the fireplace.
+This white paint color is a remarkable solution to the living rooms, especially if you have an exposed brick finish around the fireplace.

 For a sophisticated and seamless look, you could paint all your walls in one, however, there is no compulsion.